 Jeremy M. Sternberg

 Jeremy Sternberg is a partner in Holland & Knight's Boston office and serves as the practice group leader for the firm's Boston Litigation Group.
 He practices in the area of litigation with a particular emphasis on white collar criminal defense, government enforcement and complex business disputes.
 Mr. Sternberg has extensive jury trial experience and focuses his practice on representing clients involved in complex disputes, including criminal and civil investigations and prosecutions by government enforcement agencies.
-He regularly represents clients in the healthcare industry, including health plans, healthcare providers, pharmaceutical manufacturers, medical device companies, pharmacy benefit managers (PBMs) and pharmacies on enforcement, compliance and litigation matters.
+He regularly represents clients in the healthcare industry, including health plans, healthcare providers (including telehealth), hospitals, pharmaceutical manufacturers, medical device companies, pharmacy benefit managers (PBMs) and pharmacies on enforcement, compliance and litigation matters.
 He also counsels clients in the financial services industry, including on securities, and more recently the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), and related enforcement matters.
 In addition, he works with clients in the education industry on investigations of alleged misconduct, including Title IX matters, and compliance issues and protocols.

 Prior to joining Holland & Knight, Mr. Sternberg served as a federal prosecutor in the Economic Crimes Unit of the U.S. Attorney's Office in Boston.
 In that position, he investigated and prosecuted cases involving investment fraud, tax fraud, mortgage fraud and insider trading.
 Mr. Sternberg also served in that office's Health Care Fraud Unit as deputy chief of that unit from 2008 to 2012.
 In that position, he was dedicated to the prosecution of complex healthcare fraud matters, many involving Fortune 100 global drug and device manufacturers on issues such as off-label promotion, best price fraud, clinical research fraud, drug and device adulteration, billing fraud and obstruction.
 Additionally, Mr. Sternberg worked in the Civil Division, litigating affirmative and defensive cases on behalf of the government, including qui tam cases.
 As a result of his experience with the U.S. Attorney's Office, he has an in-depth understanding of the civil and criminal trial and appeals processes.
 In addition to trying a number of cases to verdict, Mr. Sternberg has also argued civil and criminal cases before the U.S. Court of Appeals for the First Circuit.